niveknosredneh/Garden/README.md

 ## Running

-files in ./src are to be compiled and uploaded to the Arduino
+main.cpp in ./src is to be compiled and uploaded to the Arduino ESP8266main.cpp in ./src is to be compiled and uploaded to the ESP8266

 plot.sh is meant to run as a cron job as it continuously runs the python script until it succeeds.

 PythonSerial.py can be run standalone but my shoddy serial connection makes using plot.sh much easier.
+Edit flag in py file for either serial or Wifi use.

 Confirmed working on: